-Our landlord, had told us on the email that we would be ok and it was unlikely the water would reach us but to be ready to leave if the worst happens.
-We continue watching the updates as flooding continues in Ipswich and starts in Brisbane.
-The rain continues to pound down outside.Within the next few hours we watch as out our neighbouring suburbs are listed on the severe flood warning list and then our own, Auchenflower is added, before the list changes for a warning to a voluntary evacuation list.
+Our landlord, had told on the email that we would be ok and it was unlikely the water would reach us but to be ready to leave if the worst happens.
+We continued watching the updates as flooding continued in Ipswich and started in Brisbane.
+The rain continues to pound down outside.
+Over the next few hours we watched as our neighbouring suburbs are listed on the severe flood warning list and then our own, Auchenflower is added.
+It’s not long before the lists change form warnings to voluntary evacuation.

-Over the course of the night we fill bottles with drinking water – preparing encase our water is cut off and find candles and torches for the expected electricity cut.
-At ten we lose power, no more tv updates on the flood, on more online council warnings site – no more information.
-We are on our own.
+Over the course of the night we tied filled bottles with drinking water – preparing encase our water is cut off due to contaminated systems and we did out best to find candles and torches for the expected electricity cut.
+It arrived at 10 pm.
+No more television news updates on the flood, on more online council warnings site – no more information.
+We were on our own.

 With the loss of light we all packed a bag ready to evacuate during the night but all hoped that it won’t come to that.